 clEnqueueReleaseDX9ObjectsINTEL: This function is used to release OpenCL memory objects that have been created from the DirectX9 resources.
 This function provides the synchronization guaranteeing that any calls to DirectX9 resource made after the call to clEnqueueReleaseDX9ObjectsINTEL will not start executing until after all events in event list of this API are complete and all work already submitted to the command-queue completes execution.

 To use this extension API, the application must first obtain a pointer to each of the corresponding functions.
 For OpenCL v1.0 and v1.1, use the standard OpenCL function clGetExtensionFunctionAddress, passing it the extension function name as a string.
-The file cl_ext.h in the Intel OpenCL SDK distribution contains function prototypes (with “_fn” appended to the API name) that can be used to correctly cast the function pointers.
+The file cl_ext.h in the Intel® SDK for OpenCL™ distribution contains function prototypes (with “_fn” appended to the API name) that can be used to correctly cast the function pointers.

-In OpenCL version 1.2, Khronos has added an equivalent standard Khronos extension.4 Using that extension, the equivalents of the above API names become:
+In OpenCL version 1.2 and newer, Khronos has added an equivalent standard Khronos extension.5 Using that extension, the equivalents of the above API names become:

-Function prototypes for these APIs can be found in the cl_DX9_media_sharing.h file available from Khronos.org.5 However, OpenCL v1.2 has deprecated clGetExtensionFunctionAddress in favor of a new API function clGetExtensionFunctionAddressForPlatform, as described in the Khronos.org document “OpenCL 1.2 Extensions Specification.4” The clGetExtensionFunctionAddressForPlatform function requires both a platform ID and the Khronos extension API name as a string.
+Function prototypes for these APIs can be found in the cl_DX9_media_sharing.h file available from Khronos.org.
+6 However, OpenCL v 1.2 has deprecated clGetExtensionFunctionAddress in favor of a new API function clGetExtensionFunctionAddressForPlatform, as described in the Khronos.org document “OpenCL 1.2 Extensions Specification.
+5” clGetExtensionFunctionAddressForPlatform requires both a platform ID and the Khronos extension API name as a string.

 For both Intel and KHR extensions, the OpenCL functions clGetPlatformInfo and clGetDeviceInfo can be used to get a list of named extensions supported by an OpenCL implementation, to verify that the desired extension is supported—either cl_intel_dx9_media_sharing for the Intel vendor-specific extension to OpenCL v1.0 or v1.1, or cl_khr_dx9_media_sharing for the OpenCL v1.2 Khronos standard extension.
 It is also worth noting that other DirectX surface sharing extensions have been created, and are also documented on the Khronos.org site.